Analyzing Inotiv (NOTV) and Its Competitors

 |4.07%

-This is a summary of recent ratings for Inotiv and its rivals, as reported by MarketBeat.
+This is a breakdown of current ratings and recommmendations for Inotiv and its rivals, as provided by MarketBeat.com.

 |Sell Ratings